-The perennial columbine, also known as Granny’s Bonnet, blooms from mid-spring to early summer.
+The perennial columbine (Aquilegia) blooms from mid-spring to early summer.
 Here’s how to plant and grow columbine flowers in your garden!

-Columbine are known for their bell-shaped, spurred flowers, which range in color from light pastels to bright reds, yellows, oranges, purples, and bi-colors.
-The leaves have a lacy appearance.
-The flowers are very attractive butterflies, bees, moths, and hummingbirds.
-Columbine self-seeds and will produce many volunteer seedlings.
+Columbines, also known as Granny’s Bonnet, are known for their bell-shaped, spurred flowers, which range in color from light pastels to bright reds, yellows, oranges, purples, and bi-colors.
+There are over 70 species!

 The leaves have a lacy appearance.
 While they look delicate, columbine are very hardy and resilient—being deer-resistant and drought-tolerant.

 The flowers are very attractive to butterflies, bees, moths, and hummingbirds!

 Sow columbine seeds directly into the ground in the spring.
 Allow the plant to self-seed and it will produce many volunteer seedlings!